OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 Instantiate the Contrail-k8s cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create TF components as pods on the Kubernetes cluster.
+Create OpenSDN components as pods on the Kubernetes cluster.

 ::